nafasalirezae/first-my-rep/README.md

 ## ✨ Features

 * 🧭 ‑by‑step instructions (with Developer Mode)
-* ✅ Validate  an IDe    snowflake
+* ✅ Validate   IDe    snowflake
 * 🕒 Decode the embedded timestamp from the ID
 * 📦to  Zero dependencies (Python standard lib / Node core)